Spatial Localization of Relativistic Quantum Systems: The Commutativity Requirement and the Locality Principle. Part II: A Model from Local QFT: Appendix: Proofs of technical propositions

 {\bf Proof of Proposition \ref{COS}}.
 We start with the existence and uniqueness proof and (a).
 Taking a Minkowskian coordinate system where $\Sigma$ is described by $x^0=0$, define $f_\Delta(x^0, \vec{x}):= \int_{\Delta} f^2(x^0, \vec{x}-\vec{y}) d^3y$ with $f\in \cD_\bR(\bR^4)$.
 Since the Borel set $\Delta\subset \bR^3$ is bounded, we have that $f_\Delta \in \cD_\bR(\bR^4)$.
-At this juncture define $\sH_f^{u}(\Delta)$ directly by (\ref{PART}) so that invariance of $\gS_0$ is automatic as well as the symmetry property, since $f_\Delta$ is real and (b) of Proposition \ref{PROP1} holds.
-Now, (\ref{HD}) immediately follows from (\ref{TT}) by invoking Fubini's theorem.
+At this point define $\sH_f^{u}(\Delta)$ directly by (\ref{PART}) so that invariance of $\gS_0$ is automatic as well as the symmetry property, since $f_\Delta$ is real and (b) of Proposition \ref{PROP1} holds.
+Now, (\ref{HD}) (namely (\ref{PART})) immediately follows from (\ref{TT}) by invoking Fubini's theorem.
 This concludes the existence part of the proof, the uniqueness being obvious since $\Psi$ in (\ref{HD}) varies in the dense domain $\gS_0$.
-The covariance property in (a) immediately follows from the general covariance property of the stress-energy tensor operator.\\ (b) The found operator, generally speaking, is non-positive as it immediately follows from (e) in Proposition \ref{LLAST} choosing $\Delta$ sufficiently narrowed around any given $x$ and renaming $\Psi$ the vector therein replaced by $\frac{1}{\sqrt{H_\epsilon^{u}}}\Psi$.\\ (c) (\ref{HD2}) is a consequence of the divergence theorem and the conservation equation in (c) of Proposition \ref{PROPTTR}.\\ (d) First of all notice that the composition $(\sH_f^{u}(\Delta) H_\epsilon^{u})^{-1/2}$ is well defined on $\gS_0$ since $(\sH_f^{u}(\Delta) H_\epsilon^{u})^{-1/2}$ leaves that space invariant.
+The covariance property in (a) immediately follows from the general covariance property of the stress-energy tensor operator. (f) Proposition \ref{PROP1}, taking (\ref{PART}) into account, proves essential selfadjointness.\\ (b) {If $\sH_f^{u}(\Delta) = :\spa \hat{T}_{\mu\nu} \spa: [f_\Delta] u^\mu u^\nu_\Sigma \neq 0$, then it cannot be positive as immediately follows from Proposition \ref{XYZ}.}\\ (c) (\ref{HD2gen}) is a consequence of the divergence theorem and the conservation equation in (c) of Proposition \ref{PROPTTR}.\\ (d) First of all notice that the composition $\sH_f^{u}(\Delta) (H_\epsilon^{u})^{-1/2}$ is well defined on $\gS_0$ since $(H_\epsilon^{u})^{-1/2}$ leaves that space invariant.
 The stated identity is immediate since the two operators in the thesis coincide on $\gS_0$ by construction. $\Box$\\